kuarcis/simple-video-trimmer/README.md

 ## Limitations

 - The application requires a standalone `ffmpeg.exe` to be placed in the same directory as the program.
+- The preview functionality ma+ ### Supported File Formats -
+- The supported file formats are the same as FFmpeg's, due to the use of OpenCV and FFmpeg executable.
+This means that our API supports a wide range of file formats, including but not limited to:
+-
+- * Video formats: MP4, AVI, MOV, MKV, etc.
+- * Image formats: JPEG, PNG, BMP, TIFF, etc.
+-
-- The preview functionality may be slower for high-resolution videos.
+- Please note that the actual list of supported formats may vary depending on the specific FFmpeg version used.y be slower for high-resolution videos.
-- The application currently supports a limited number of video formats.
-Check the supported extensions in the file selection dialog.
 - Batch processing is sequential and may take a long time for multiple large video files.

 ## Language Support